 Connection with anti-Immigrant Groups

 As the anti-Muslim movement began to increase in size and influence, CSP also branched out to potential allies in the anti-immigrant movement.
 Gaffney for example, is an admirer and ally of Mark Krikorian, head of the Center for Immigration Studies (CIS) which essentially plays the same role in anti-immigrant circles as does CSP in the anti-Muslim movement – namely, providing reports with dubious claims and conspiracy theories that grassroots groups and others can use as “proof” to support anti-immigrant claims.

-In the winter of 2012 CIS hosted Gaffney at the Women’s National Republican Club in Manhattan to discuss the topic "Immigration as a Catalyst for Shariah in the West?"
+The Center for New Community reported that in the winter of 2012, CIS hosted Gaffney at the Women’s National Republican Club in Manhattan to discuss the topic "Immigration as a Catalyst for Shariah in the West?"
 Gaffney’s opening remarks were telling, in that he admitted that he wanted to help further bridge the gap between the already-converging anti-Muslim and anti-immigrant movements in the United States.

 “In truth,” Gaffney said, “I’m sure you’re here for the Center for Immigration Studies, at least I hope you are, because I’m here for the Center for Immigration Studies because I have had a chance to work with Mark and his team a lot.”
 He went on to say that, “one of the things I hope we might talk about in the course of the conversation is what we might do much more of because I see a nexus developing between the work that Mark really does uniquely in this country and the work that we do, and it would be terrific if we could collaborate more intensively.”